UnivLille-Meta/Miage23/Week03-ReverseEngineering/Exercises.md

 - How do Pharo random generators work?

 ## Takeaways
+- Focused on the target and the task at hand
+- Ignore things not in focus, keep a log for later
-- We focused on the target, we ignored more things than those that we learned
+- You will probably ignored more things than those that you learn
 - Flow: High-level View => Usage => Implementation
-- We ignored things not in focus, and kept a log for later

 - Comments had important info: the why of the design
 - Senders show examples of users!